-PGT: Testing for Three Types of Genetic Abnormalities
+PGT: Testing for 3 Types of Genetic Abnormalities

 PGT-A identifies aneuploidy, the term used to describe any embryo with either too many or too few chromosomes (or large extra or missing pieces of chromosomes).
-One form of aneuploidy causes Down syndrome, and other chromosomal changes may cause up to 60 percent of miscarriages or prevent pregnancy altogether.
+One form of aneuploidy causes Down syndrome, and other chromosomal changes may cause up to 60% of miscarriages or prevent pregnancy altogether.

-PGT-M tests for monogenic, or single gene disorders, such as Cystic fibrosis, Huntington’s disease, muscular dystrophy, and hemophilia – detection that is especially important for people who know their families carry the defective gene.
+PGT-M tests for monogenic (single gene) disorders, such as Cystic Fibrosis, Huntington’s disease, muscular dystrophy, and hemophilia – detection that is especially important for people who know their families carry the defective gene.

 And PGT-SR looks for structural rearrangements, when a parent is known to carry a chromosome change such as a translocation or inversion.
 These can cause extra or missing chromosomal material in embryos.

 Decreases miscarriage rate

 Chromosome abnormalities are a common cause of miscarriage and studies have shown dramatic decreases in miscarriage rates after IVF when PGT-A is performed as part of the process.

 Allows for genetic disorders to be avoided

 Because PGT-M and PGT-SR looks at specific genetic markers, the benefit of those tests is that a fertility team can avoid a unwanted disorder.
 A baby can be born without the specific genetic condition or chromosome rearrangement seen in family members.